lukasbob/Tooltip-Toolbox/README.markdown

 			timeOut: 1000, //Time between hideEvent and the tooltip is hidden
 			delay: 250, //Time between showEvent and tooltip is displayed.
 			fadeIn: 100, //Time it takes for the tooltip to fade in.
 			fadeOut: 250, //Time it takes for the tooltip to fade out.
-			zoom: false //Use zoom effect to show tooltip
 		};

 ###Positioning options: